Yuss76A/brainbuzz/README.md

 - The background image was created using an AI image generator.
 It visually represents a quiz game, utilizing pastel colors that harmonize beautifully with the color scheme of the question and answer container on the page.

+### Bugs

+* I attempted to find bugs but did not encounter any.
+I tested all the buttons and features that I had planned for the game, and they all function as expected.
+I acknowledge that the page is not perfect and there is certainly room for improvement.
+However, due to time constraints, it will remain in its current state for now.
+If people enjoy the game and feedback is positive, the game can be expanded and improved by adding more sections.

 #### Credits